It is depressingly common and it has recently happened here in Australia.

 Today, medical injury claims aren’t handled by the Danish court system but by medical and legal experts who review cases at no charge to patients.

 Patients get answers and can participate in the process whether or not they ultimately receive a monetary award.

-Filing a claim is free.
+Filing a claim is free. they can also take the help of attorneys for civil lawsuits.
 Patients are assigned a caseworker to shepherd them through the process.
 The hospital or doctor is required to file a detailed response, which patients may rebut.

 Patients have access to their complete medical record and a detailed explanation of the medical reviewers’ decisions.